 The city of New Orleans has almost 300 years of history.
 There are inspirations from individuals who are of Cajun, Spanish, French, and African descent.

-Although The Big Easy is perhaps best known for Mardi Gras, voodoo practitioners, music, and fantastic food, it’s also a city filled with ghosts and paranormal activity!
+Although The Big Easy is perhaps best known for Mardi Gras, voodoo practitioners, music, and fantastic food, it’s also growing a huge reputation for being one of America’s most haunted cities!

 The following is a rundown of the most haunted hotels in New Orleans and in particular, the very haunted French Quarter!